 Fujifilm X-Pro2 versus Leica M9

 The Fujifilm X-Pro2 and the Leica M9 are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and September 2009.
 The X-Pro2 is a mirrorless interchangeable lens camera, while the M9 is a rangefinder-style mirrorless.
-The cameras are based on an APS-C (X-Pro2) and a full frame sensor.
+The cameras are based on an APS-C (X-Pro2) and a full frame (M9) sensor.
 The Fujifilm has a resolution of 24 megapixel, whereas the Leica provides 18.1 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Fujifilm X-Pro2 and the Leica M9 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Fujifilm X-Pro2 and the Leica M9 are illustrated in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-Pro2 – represents 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-Pro2 – represents the basis or 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Fujinon X Lens Catalog (X-Pro2) and the Leica M Lens Catalog (M9).